mindonly/CIS673Project/description.md

 * A Marcher can participate in several shows, and a show has one or more Marchers.
 * The system needs to track what instrument a Marcher plays for a given show.
 * A Marcher only plays one instrument per show.
+* The instrument that a marcher can play must be one of the following: Piccolo, Clarinet, Alto Sax, Tenor Sax, Mellophone, Trumpet, Trombone, Baritone, Sousaphone, Percussion, Flag, or Twirler.

 ## Drum Major
 * Drum majors are lead conductors for specific songs of any given show.